What is the best diet for healthy living?

-Alright, it’s time to talk about dieting and health.
-This subject has always been so fascinating to me because there are so many people who not only want to know how to be healthy and lose weight for example, but many believe there is some ‘secret’ that the universe is hiding from people.
-So many people want to know, just exactly what is the best diet for healthy living.
+This subject has always been so fascinating to me because there are so many people who not only want to know how to be healthy and how to lose weight, but also because there are so many who believe there is some diet ‘secret’ that the universe is hiding from people.

-But if you were asked to give your opinion on what we as human beings are supposed to be eating for optimum health, what would be the first thing to pop into your mind?
-Maybe…..to stop eating junk and start eating healthy food choices, right?
-Well, of course, you might say, that’s just common sense.
-Yeah.
-It is.
-And healthy eating should be.
+If you were asked to give your opinion on what we as human beings were SUPPOSED to be eating for optimum health, what would pop into your mind first?

 Didn’t Your Mother Tell You to Eat Your Veggies?

 Greens and veggies.